develop-me/bootcamp--week-01-02--html-and-css/scripts/01-html/01-intro-syntax/README.md

-There's a declaration at the top, then everything is inside \texttt{html} tags.
-The next section descirbes which we would write in the \texttt{head} element and we add all the content to be shown inside the \texttt{body} element.
+There's a declaration at the top, then everything is inside `html` tags.
+The next section descirbes which we would write in the `head` element and we add all the content to be shown inside the `body` element.
 There can only be one of each of these per HTML document

 ---